County officials across WV dealing with numerous challenges

 “The problem we get confronted with all the time is that people don’t like it and that people are not wearing masks, and there’s really nothing we can do to enforce that order … Dougherty said, unless the building business mandates masks to enter.

 The region’s state and national parks — which are currently closed — and outdoor recreation opportunities often draw out-of-state tourists to the Eastern Panhandle, and, according to Dougherty, this year has been no exception.
-He estimated thousands traveled to Jefferson County for July 4th, with approximately 10 percent of visitors wearing masks.
+He estimated thousands traveled to Jefferson County for July 4, with approximately 10% of visitors wearing masks.

 With less traffic on the roads in recent months, Dougherty said the county has decreased its traffic enforcement and has instead focused on directed patrols and being more “visible” in neighborhoods.
 For officers, the uncertainty in knowing who may or may not be carrying the virus prevents unnecessary contact.